az-digital/arizona-bootstrap/site/content/docs/2.0/getting-started/build-tools.md

 The initial build will be relatively slow, and may require reasonably fast Internet access.
 If you see errors that complain about failing to download various resources, and these errors aren't consistent from one build attempt to the next, you may be suffering a connection speed problem.

-The build environment uses two different packaging systems: Gems for Ruby (the language the Jekyll static web site building software uses), and the huge set of Node.js packages (that `npm` uses for practically everything else).
+The build environment uses a huge set of Node.js packages (under the control of the commonly used `npm` uutility).
 Setting these packages up causes most of the delay, but ideally the image will provide you with Docker containers that start up quickly pre-configured with the build environment you need.

 If the image build succeeds, it should finish by showing the image ID code, which you should note (copy) as the most convenirnt means of referring to the image, since the usual tagged name will be very long (it includes the full hex checksum hash of the configuration files).
 In the examples that follow, this code is `f855e50fb65e`, but you should substitute the ID from your own image build.